SilasZhr/Oracle-On-chain-SDK/README.md

 # Oracle-On-chain-SDK

+Oracle-On-chain-SDK is a suite of smart contracts to bridge on-chain activities with off-chain compute workloads, leveraging Ethereum and Solidity.
+This involves managing subscriptions, encoding and decoding data for compute tasks, and ensuring secure, efficient communication between the blockchain and external compute resources.
 ## For Users
 To fully test this projetc, you will need to foundry and yarn First, clone the repository and run the fowllowing command